cantierecreativo/admino/README.md

 ### I18n

-To localize the search form labels, as well as group filter name and scopes, please refer to the following YAML file:
+To localize the search form labels, as well as the group filter names and scope links, please refer to the following YAML file:

 ```yaml
 en: